National Science Foundation, Award IIS-0916345

 Broader Impacts: The Machine Learning and Policy (MLP) Initiative

-With the critical importance of addressing global policy problems ranging
+With the critical importance of addressing global policy problems

-has become increasingly essential for data-driven policy analysis and for
+machine learning has become increasingly essential for data-driven

-development of new, practical information technologies that can be
+policy analysis and for development of new, practical information

-directly applied for the public good.
-The numerous challenges facing our
+technologies that can be directly applied for the public good.
+The

-world will require broad, successful innovations at the intersection of
+numerous challenges facing our world will require broad, successful

-machine learning and public policy.
-This endeavor will require widespread
+This endeavor will require widespread collaboration between machine

-collaboration between machine learning and policy researchers, increased
+learning and policy researchers, increased emphasis on the education of

-emphasis on the education of future researchers with in-depth knowledge of
+future researchers with in-depth knowledge of both disciplines, and a

-both disciplines, and a broadly shared research focus on developing novel
+broadly shared research focus on developing novel machine learning

-curriculum.
 Key components of this program include a new Joint

 Ph.D. program in Machine Learning and Public Policy, an introductory

-course in machine learning ("Large Scale Data Analysis for Policy") geared
+course in machine learning ("Large Scale Data Analysis for Policy")

-Learning and Policy, and a course series in "Special Topics in Machine
+Machine Learning and Policy, and a course series in "Special Topics in

-(Spring 2010), "Machine Learning for the Developing World" (Spring 2011),
+Detection" (Spring 2010, Spring 2014), "Machine Learning for the Developing World"

-"Harnessing the Wisdom of Crowds" (Spring 2012), and "Crime
+(Spring 2011), "Harnessing the Wisdom of Crowds" (Spring 2012), and

 Tutorials and Educational Material: